Buddhism, Wheels and Repetitions

 DEVELOPMENT OF THE MEANINGS OF DUKKHA AND SUKKHA

-Since rotary motion was first conceived and put into practice, the main problem was to get it running smoothly.
+Since rotary motion was first put into practice, the main problem was to get it running smoothly.

-Dukkha and Sukkha were not just abstract concepts as they are today in Buddhism, they were very real daily facts of life, as important as bread and butter, they were relevant to all areas of getting practical life running smoothly.
+Dukkha and Sukkha were not just abstract concepts as they are today in Buddhism, they were important real daily facts of life.

-And consider how this axle hub connection is actually a pole through a hole – and Hindus had no great inhibitions about sexuality, we are in the land of the Karma Sutra... so really, come on – everyone knew that famous chat up line: "How about a bit of Sukkha, honey"; or had reminisced to themselves one lonely night: "Dukkha is better than no Kha".
+Then consider how this axle to hub connection is actually a pole through a hole – and Hindus had no great inhibitions about sexuality, we are in the land of the Karma Sutra... so everyone knew that famous chat up line: "How about a bit of Sukkha, honey"; and had thought to themselves one lonely night: "Dukkha is better than no Kha".

 Back to Chapter Four : Buddhism and Wheels